Posted by Integrity Commercial Insurance Services on

 Do not accept unsafe work habits from employees.
 Even the most seasoned employee cannot be allowed to cut corners.
 Demand safe work habits from all employees, with no exception.
 Keep a log of employees who violate safety regulations, with date, time, and event, and how you remedied the violation.

 Do regular inspections to identify new safety risks.
 Business owners focus on increasing productivity, but adding a regular safety inspection can save you in the long run.
 Finding better ways to keep workers, customers, and clients safe is always a good idea.

 Get your workers’ compensation insurance reviewed.
 It may be time to get your workers’ comp policy evaluated by a professional.
 As you add employees or new procedures your company’s needs can change.
 Get help from a local workers’ compensation agent who can visit your facility and who will review your policies to ensure you have adequate coverage.

 Have your current general liability insurance policy reviewed.
 These policies protect against claims for bodily injury, property damage, loss of data, as well as personal injury.
 If an employee is negligent, your company could be held liable, so a full review of your existing coverages should be undertaken each year.

 A Focus on Safety: Protecting Against Risk

-AtIntegrity Insurance Services in San Diego, California, we make ourselves available to business owners as they carry a heavy burden of responsibility for the safety of both workers and customers.
+AtIntegrity Commercial Insurance Services in Murrieta, California, we make ourselves available to business owners as they carry a heavy burden of responsibility for the safety of both workers and customers.
 When you focus on safety, it can go a long way towards helping your enterprise advance to the next level of profitability and success.
 Your insurances are a critical part of your overall protection against risk.
 Unexpected accidents happen, even for the most careful employers.
 That’s when your insurance can save you from severe financial damage.